felixjung/blog-posts/posts/go-tests/index.md

 Tests are one of the most important things when shipping software users depend on.
 When making fast incremental changes in a large project, tests and good test coverage allow us to trust we did not break anything.
 This is especially true when working in an unfamiliar codebase where tests also help us understand how a certain part of the code works.

 TypeScript and Go each have a static type system which protects us from passing incompatible parameters to functions or accessing object properties in an unsafe way.
 Having that extra safety compared to JavaScript is great, but we will still want to cover our application or library code in tests.
-In this blog post we will explore how to do that in Go and we will look at some patterns for different test scenarios and contexts.
+In this blog post we will explore how to do that in Go, and we will look at some patterns for different test scenarios and contexts.

 I assume you test your JavaScript code with [Jest](https://jestjs.io "Jest Testing Framework Website").
+All examples from this post are [available on GitHub](https://github.com/felixjung/blog-posts/tree/main/posts/go-tests/example-code "Go to the GitHub repository containing the example code").

 ## Writing a Basic Function Test